 Home to the Student Center, college bookstore, and Subway restaurant, Spartan Hall also houses classrooms, offices, and courts for basketball, racquetball, and volleyball, a fitness center with aerobic super circuit, weight training room, and locker rooms.
 Spartan Hall is in full compliance with Title IX and 504 regulations, providing equal facilities for men and women and special access and facilities for persons with disabilities.

-Located in the lower level of the Library Building, the College’s Preschool Center provides day care services to children ranging in age from three to five.
+Located in the lower level of the Library Building, the College’s Child Care Center provides day care services to children ranging in age from 6-weeks to 12 years.
 Sponsored by the Faculty-Student Association, the Center is licensed by New York State and accredited by the National Academy of Early Childhood Programs, a division of the National Association for the Education of Young Children.
 Although the Center was created to serve the needs of students and College staff, community members may enroll their children on a space-available basis.

 Thomas F. Steenburgh Nature Center